Board of Trustees

 Rosanna Mucetti, Assistant Treasurer

-Rosanna is Deputy Superintendent of Education Services for the San Leandro Unified School District and also is an Adjunct Professor for CSU East Bay in their Educational Leadership department.
+Rosanna is Deputy Superintendent of Education Services for the San Leandro Unified School District and an Adjunct Professor for CSU East Bay in their Educational Leadership Department.
 Previously, she was Director of State and District Initiatives for the Buck Institute of Education, and has previously served as an administrator in both the Hayward and San Jose Unified School Districts.
+Rosanna brings national expertise on how to implement and sustain effective teaching and learning in school settings.
+Over the last 10 years, Rosanna and her husband, Orlando, have played a critical role in strengthening and expanding the Latino Family Network at Head-Royce.
+Rosanna and Orlando live in Oakland with their two children: Sofia ’19, San Francisco University High School, and Maceo ’24, Head-Royce School.

 Tejal Patel '86, Co-Vice Chair